boldbi/angular-with-aspnet-core-sample/Angular 14/README.md

 # Bold BI Embedded Sample in Angular with ASP.NET Core

 This project was created using ASP.NET Core 6.0.
-The purpose of this application is to demonstrate how to render the dashboard available on your Bold BI server.
+This application aims to demonstrate how to render the dashboard available on your Bold BI server.

 ## Dashboard view